-At the height of their popularity during their “Virgin Years,” which resulted in their pre-soundtrack, U.K Top 20 albums Phaedra (1974) and Rubycon (1975), Tangerine Dream was cited as a major influence behind ‘70s new age instrumental-music, ‘80s new wave pop, and ‘90s House/EDM “electronic dance music.”
+At the height of their popularity during their “Virgin Years” (from Sex Pistols to space planes!), which resulted in their pre-soundtrack, U.K Top 20 albums Phaedra (1974) and Rubycon (1975), Tangerine Dream was cited as a major influence behind ‘70s new age instrumental-music, ‘80s new wave pop, and ‘90s House/EDM “electronic dance music.”
 Berlin, Duran Duran, The Flying Lizards, Joy Division, M, The Normal, and Spandau Ballet, The Chemical Brothers, My Life with the Thrill Kill Kult, and The Prodigy—even John Carpenter (Halloween and Escape from New York), Barry De Vorzon (The Warriors), and Fred Myrow (Phantasm)—all owe their debt to the tangerine dreams of Edgar Froese.
 And let’s not forget the Tangerine Dream influence on Giorgio Moroder’s “I Feel Love” recorded by Donna Summer—a song widely credited as “one of the most influential records ever made,” and originating electronic dance music.

 While their catalog—and their soundtrack work—is extensive, these are B&S Movies’ favorite movies backed by Tangerine Dream.